foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 export default Bio;
 ```

-Yes, with a set up like this you have to deal with the dark and scary cascade.
-But, your CSS architecture should be like a funnel, where the base rules are the most packed with declarations, and the imported partials are lightweight, handling component-specific tweaks and blocking unwanted inheritance here and there.
+Yes, with a setup like this you have to deal with the dark and scary cascade.
+But try to see that as a good thing!
+Your CSS architecture can be like a funnel, where the base rules are the most packed with declarations, and the imported partials are lightweight, handling component-specific tweaks and blocking unwanted inheritance here and there.

 What you don't have easily here is protection against naming collisions.
 However, I've worked on some pretty big sites where a lot of developers are writing styles at the same time, and I can't think of a single time we encountered a naming collision.
 If it's a risk you're freaked out about, with a little finagling you could use some Webpack plugins to add hashing.
 Webpack could also help you break up your monolithic stylesheet into smaller pieces, with the end result being not too terribly unlike what CSS Modules can do.

 ### Takeaway

-With CSS-in-JS techniques I think you end up paying a high price and not getting that much in return.
+With CSS-in-JS techniques you end up paying a high price and not getting that much in return.
 Life gets more complicated when the opposite was supposed to happen.
 On the other hand, if you're working on a project with people who don't care how dumb and repetitive the CSS is so long as team members can ship new components as quickly as possible, then CSS-in-JS makes a lot of sense.
 After all, it fits perfectly into the _everything is a component_ dogma that defines the field of frontend these days.